Cheap Car Insurance for New Drivers

-When you make a claim, the insurance company has a pre-agreed amount, called ‘the excess’, which you have to pay towards the repair costs.
-For example, if the total bill is £3000, and you have an excess of £500, you will have to pay the first £500 and your insurer - the remaining £2500.
+When you make a claim, the insurance company has a pre-agreed amount, called ‘the excess’, which you have to pay towards repair costs in the event of a car accident.
+For example, if the total bill is £3000, and you have an excess of £500, you will have to pay the first £500 and your insurer will cover the remaining £2500.
 Equally, if the bill is £300 and you have the same excess, you will be responsible for the full amount – in these cases, many people choose not to contact the insurance company at all so that they keep their no-claims discount, and just pay for the damages themselves.

-Excess is split into two – compulsory excess which is set by the insurance company which you cannot avoid, and voluntary excess that’s set by you.
+Excess is split into two – compulsory excess which is unavoidable and set by the insurance company, and voluntary excess that’s set by you.
 Voluntary excess can be set at zero (and often is), but the more you set it at, the cheaper your premiums will be.

 If you trust your driving and believe you won’t have an accident which causes you to claim on your insurance, then setting a larger voluntary excess will help you keep your monthly payments down.

-Every year you drive without having an accident and calling on your insurance company to make a claim, you get a year of no-claims discount.
-These build up, so two years of continuous careful driving gives you a two year no-claims, etc.
+Every year you drive without having an accident and calling on your insurance company to make a claim, you get a year of no-claims discount (or a no claims bonus).
+These build up, so two years of continuous careful driving gives you a two-year no-claims, etc.

 Your no-claims discount goes a long way to lowering the price of your premium – it is tangible proof that you are a reliable low-risk driver and is appreciated by the insurance company.